cyberkallan/ckdeface/README.md

 ## chmod +x *
 ## python2 ckdeface.py

-now your run the tool easly
+now you can run the tool easily
 ### for more subscribe my YouTube channel
 # https://youtube.com/CYBERKALLAN2